 Certain reclassifications have been made to prior period balances to conform to the current year provisions.
-Prior to 2016, the Company netted the prepaid asset associated with the defined benefit plan against the net liability for the funded status of the defined benefit plan.
-The result was a net liability.
-During 2016, the Company segregated the prepaid pension asset and the net liability.
-In order to provide comparability in prior periods, assets and liabilities have been adjusted to reflect a separate defined benefit plan asset and liability for each year reported.
+Prior to 2017, the Company reported certain IRA accounts in interest-bearing demand deposit accounts and in time deposits.
+During 2017, the Company re-classified the accounts as savings accounts.
+In order to provide comparability to prior periods, deposits have been adjusted to reflect the reclassification in each year reported.